+Wellness (noun): The state of being in good health, especially as an actively pursued goal.
 In a field of serving others, how often do we take time to take care of ourselves?
 Not just a spa trip, random yoga class, or a nice meal out with a friend, but intentional, continual self-wellness?

 “Once again, President Trump squanders a State of the Union opportunity to bolster the success of public schools by proposing only to enrich private schools at public expense.
 With a fresh infusion of funds siphoned from public services, private entities would enjoy expanded ‘education freedom’ to admit the students they find desirable.
 But for the 90-plus percent of U.S. students who attend […]

 Every year, NASSP recognizes assistant principals from across the country for their exemplary efforts in providing high-quality learning opportunities for students.
 The National Assistant Principal of the Year (APOY) program selects three finalists from each of the 50 states, the District of Columbia, the U.S. Department of Defense Education Activity, and the U.S. Department of […]

 After 18 years of being an assistant principal in various schools, I still love my job.
 But whether you are a new administrator or a seasoned veteran, it is always a challenge to stay current in the ever-changing educational landscape.
 How do you master the varied roles you are expected to fulfill?
 Here are four […]

 Guest post by Chris Chitwood As a coach, I believe that motivation is everything, and everyone is motivated by something.
 When our administrative team at Wilbanks Middle School in Demorest, GA, wanted to transform our culture to one of excellence in attendance, behavior, and academics, we decided to utilize competition as a way to motivate […]